The Principle Stretch Direction

 These days manufacturers provide you with fabric performance statistics on request.
 They are required to perform national standards testing on all fabrics they sell.
 Which standard they use depends on the country and the measurement system used.
 This data should be able to tell you how much percentage reduction is required to create a certain tension.
 Some people still find this data difficult to interpret and resort to the old way of assessing a fabric, but I strongly recommend getting the manufacturer’s sales representative to explain how to interpret the system they’ve used as it will give you much more reliable and consistent results and save time in the long run.

-For demonstration purposes this site will base all patterns on 12% horizontal negative ease (it'll say in each case) and 0% vertical negative ease.
-These values suit the common 75% two way stretch swimwear fabrics.
-If you are making swimwear for the first time you might want to base your patterns on 10% horizontal negative ease and 3% vertical negative ease instead as this creates a more forgiving pattern ... it does, but then you'll need to change all your patterns again in the future once you've got the hang of it so I'd honestly go with no vertical negative ease.
+For demonstration purposes this site will base all patterns on either 8% or 12% horizontal negative ease (it'll say in each case) and 0% vertical negative ease.
+These values suit the common 75% two way stretch spandex fabrics.
+Some people suggest that if you are making swimwear for the first time you might want to base your patterns on 8-9% horizontal negative ease and 3% vertical negative ease instead as this creates a more forgiving pattern ... it does, but then you'll need to change all your patterns again in the future once you've got the hang of it so I'd honestly go with no vertical negative ease.

 Remember, every time you change your fabric the elastic modulus (how much it stretches) may change, so you may need to change your block, or the patterns you cut from them will not be the same.
 I have different blocks at different values of negative ease already prepared, so I choose which one I want based on the fabric and it's intended use.